boombot98/poll-automation/apps/backend/src/transcription/websocket/README.md

 # In-Memory Meeting Connections Store

-This document describes the in-memory meeting connections store implemented in `apps/backend/src/transcription/services` for the `poll-automation` monorepo.
-The store manages WebSocket connections for real-time audio transcription, tracking clients by `meetingId`, `speakerId`, and `role` (`host` or `participant`).
-It is part of the Node.js backend (`apps/backend`) and integrates with the Faster Whisper service (`services/whisper`) and AI module (`services/pollgen-llm`).
+This document describes the WebSocket connection management implemented in `apps/backend/src/transcription/websocket` for the `poll-automation` monorepo.
+The module manages WebSocket connections for real-time audio transcription, tracking clients by `meetingId`, `speakerId`, and session metadata.
+It is part of the Node.js backend (`apps/backend`) and integrates with the modular Whisper service (`services/whisper`) and AI module (`services/pollgen-llm`).

 ## Overview

-The in-memory connections store (`src/transcription/services/connections.ts`) is a lightweight solution for Phase 1, designed to:
+The WebSocket connection management (`src/transcription/websocket/connection.ts`) is a lightweight solution for Phase 1, designed to:
 - Track active WebSocket clients in meetings.
 - Support host/participant categorization for transcription routing.
 - Enable broadcasting of transcription results to meeting participants.